-(1) As reported on the Schedule 13D filed with the Commission on May 8, 1995, on behalf of Roche Holdings.
+- (1) As reported on the Schedule 13D filed with the Commission on May 8, 1995, on behalf of Roche Holdings, 61,329,256 of these shares are directly held by Roche Holdings (49,008,538 shares of which were previously held by HLR).
 Roche Holdings is an indirect wholly owned subsidiary of Roche.
 Dr. h.c.
-Paul Sacher, an individual and citizen of Switzerland has, pursuant to an agreement, the power to vote a majority of the voting shares of Roche.

-(2) As reported in the Schedule 13G/A filed with the Commission on February 13, 1997, on behalf of Mafco, all shares are owned by NHCG, an indirect wholly owned subsidiary of Mafco.
-All of the capital stock of Mafco is owned by Mr. Ronald O. Perelman.

-(3) Beneficial ownership by officers and directors of the Company includes shares of Common Stock which such officers and directors have the right to acquire upon the exercise of options which either are vested or which may vest within 60 days.
+Paul Sacher, an individual and citizen of Switzerland has, pursuant to an agreement, the power to vote a majority of the voting shares of Roche. - (2) As reported in the Schedule 13G/A filed with the Commission on February 13, 1997, on behalf of Mafco, all shares are owned by NHCG, an indirect wholly owned subsidiary of Mafco.
+All of the capital stock of Mafco is owned by Mr. Ronald O. Perelman. - (3) Beneficial ownership by officers and directors of the Company includes shares of Common Stock which such officers and directors have the right to acquire upon the exercise of options which either are vested or which may vest within 60 days.
 The number of shares of Common Stock included in the table as beneficially owned which are subject to such options is as follows: Mr. Mac Mahon--166,667; Dr Leonard--44,130; Mr. Smith--30,000; Mr. Stark--33,601; Mr. Elingburg--30,000; all directors and executive officers as a group (not including Dr. Powell and Messrs.
 Cochrane and Weavil who are no longer employed by the Company)--329,398.